DR. JAMES GALVIN

 With more than 25 years of experience supporting small business programs, Ms. Buffler joined DoD OSBP in 2006, first as a support contractor and then as a government civilian.
 She is responsible for DoD’s subcontracting program, including the reporting of the department’s subcontracting achievements to the Small Business Administration.
-She also develops and recommends policy related to the submission and review processes for subcontracting plan reports.
-She also oversees the DoD Comprehensive Subcontracting Plan (CSP) Test Program and its management by the Defense Contract Management Agency CSP Division.
+She develops and recommends policy related to the submission and review processes for subcontracting plan reports.
+She oversees the DoD Comprehensive Subcontracting Plan (CSP) Test Program and its management by the Defense Contract Management Agency CSP Division.

-Ms. Buffler also supports DoD Regional Councils located across the United States.
+Ms. Buffler supports DoD Regional Councils located across the United States.
 Prior to joining the OSBP, Ms. Buffler was at the Pentagon Renovation Program (PenRen) where she was responsible for establishing the PenRen Small Business Office and developing its small business program.
 Functioning as the PenRen Small Business Program Director, she established a subcontracting program, which included the development and implementation of a data system and evaluation program to assess prime contractor and subcontractor performance on PenRen contracts for award-fee purposes.
-She was a Contracts Manager with DMJM/HTB under a construction management support contract for the Department of Labor’s Job Corps Centers.

 MR. TED BUJEWSKI

-Mr. Bujewski came to the DoD from NASA where he was Chief, Industrial Base and Supply Chain Management for human exploration at NASA.
-There he provided supply chain management leadership, policy direction, and coordination to all NASA human space flight programs.
-While at NASA Mr. Bujewski also was the human space flight International Partnership Lead coordinating partnerships with space agencies around the world.
+Mr. Bujewski came to the DoD from NASA where he was Chief, Industrial Base and Supply Chain Management for human exploration.
+At NASA, he provided supply chain management leadership, policy direction and coordination to all NASA human space flight programs.
+He was also the human space flight International Partnership Lead coordinating partnerships with space agencies around the world.

-Before coming to government, Mr. Bujewski worked at The Aerospace Corporation where he was a senior industrial policy advisor on staff to the Under Secretary of the Air Force.
-In this capacity, he led several efforts that culminated in the landmark Congressional reform of export controls.
-He also co-founded the Space Suppliers Council an industry forum that provides input on supply chain issues to senior government leaders.
+Mr. Bujewski previously worked at The Aerospace Corporation where he was a senior industrial policy advisor on staff to the Under Secretary of the Air Force.
+In this capacity, he led several efforts that culminated in a landmark congressional reform of export controls.
+He also co-founded the Space Suppliers Council, an industry forum that provides input on supply chain issues to senior government leaders.